vogdan/munin-iostats-per-vdev-plugin-generator/README.md

                                                                values as of 'zpool iostat -v' for all devices of each vdev found in the pool groups shown by 'zpool iostat'

+              - "storage": will use generator_storage.gen to generate plugins that graph the capacity alloc/free values as of 'zpool iostat' for all pool groups

     - symlink_path - optional - Path to create symlinks for generated plugins (to aid in plugin install)

     - clean - optional - Only works as the third argument and cleans all files and symlink created in a previous run by this script